chen0040/keras-fake-news-generator-and-detector/README.md

 The fake news data is from [https://github.com/GeorgeMcIntire/fake_real_news_dataset](https://github.com/GeorgeMcIntire/fake_real_news_dataset)

+The deep learning models are implemented in the [fake_news/library] folder

 # Fake News Detector

 The following neural network models are implemented for fake new detector: